Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/PAM with HarshiCorp Vault/Okta + HarshiCorp Vault.md

 5.  **Save the Configuration:**
     * Click the **"Save"** button to apply the configuration.
-    * *Confirmation:* The "Okta" method now appears in your list of enabled auth methods, indicating successful configuration.
+    * *Confirmation:* The "Okta" method now appears in the list of enabled auth methods, indicating successful configuration.

 ### B. Vault Secret Engine Configuration